Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Computational Details

 The DMFT(CT-QMC) computations were done at the inverse temperature $\beta=40$ ($\sim290$ K) with about $10^8$ Monte-Carlo sweeps.
 The interaction parameters of the Hubbard model were taken as $U=4.5$ eV and $J=0.85$ eV.
-These values are slightly larger~\cite{Solovyev1994} than typical values for iron arsenides~\cite{NaFeAs,BaFe2As2_Skornyakov2012,BaFe2As2_Werner2012}.
+The $U$ value is slightly larger~\cite{Solovyev1994} than typical values for iron arsenides~\cite{BaFe2As2_Skornyakov2012,BaFe2As2_Werner2012,NaFeAs}.
+The $U$ matrix was taken in 2-index form~\cite{FLLpaper2} (reduced from full 4-index matrix~\cite{Lichtenstein_Katsnelson98}) which corresponds only to density-density terms in the Hamiltonian.
+Such choice of the Hamiltonian and U matrix parametrization is typical for multi-orbital cases e.g. iron-based superconductors~\cite{BaFe2As2_Skornyakov2012,LiFeAs_Ferber2012}.
 We employed the self-consistent fully-localized limit definition of the double-counting correction ($E_{dc}$)~\cite{FLLpaper1,FLLpaper2}.
 Thus computed values of the Ni-3d occupancies and the corresponding double-counting energies are $n_d=9.21$, $E_{dc}=35.69$ eV.
 The LDA+DMFT spectral function maps were obtained after an analytic continuation of the local self-energy $\Sigma(\omega)$ from the Matsubara frequencies to the real ones.
 To this end we have applied the Pade approximant algorithm~\cite{pade} and checked the results with the maximum entropy method~\cite{ME} for the Green's function G($\tau$).

+The crystal structure of BaFe$_2$As$_2$ has I4/mmm space group with $a=b=3.909$~\AA\ and $c=13.212$~\AA, As --- 4e($0,0,0.3538$)~\cite{Rotter2008}.
+And all other computational details are the same except for the Wannier functions chosen -- Fe-3d, As-4p.
+The LDA+DMFT computed values of the Fe-3d occupancies and the corresponding double-counting energies are $n_d=7.18$, $E_{dc}=20.74$ eV for $U=3.5$ eV, $J=0.85$ eV and $n_d=7.14$, $E_{dc}=27.25$ eV for $U=4.5$ eV, $J=0.85$ eV.

-\section{Experimental details}
+\section{Experimental Details}

 The ARPES experiments were performed at the I05 beamline of the Diamond Light Source~\cite{Hoesh2017}.
 The single crystalline samples were cleaved in ultra high vacuum (better than 2$^{-10}$ mbar).
-The photoemission spectra with total energy resolution of 20 meV and angular resolution of 0.5$^{\circ}$ were measured at 7 K, using photons with the energy 120 eV of various polarizations.
+The photoemission spectra with total energy resolution of 20~meV and angular resolution of 0.5$^{\circ}$ were measured at 7~K, using photons with the energy 120~eV of various polarizations.
+In order to increase the contrast of second derivative of ARPES here we have used a procedure similar to the one described in~\cite{ARPES_second_deriv}.

+Experimental density of state was obtained by integrating the photoemission intensity distribution recorded at the photon energy of 120\,eV along the cut passing through the Brillouin zone diagonal.

-\section{Results and discussion}
+\section{Results and Discussion}